Viktor Rashnikov

-Viktor Filippovich Rashnikov (born October 13, 1948) is a Russian billionaire businessman.
+Viktor Filippovich Rashnikov (born October 13, 1948) is a Russian engineer and a billionaire businessman.
 An oligarch, he made his wealth (estimated at $9.1 billion in February 2019) in the iron and steel industry, being the majority owner of Magnitogorsk Iron & Steel Works (MMK), one of the world's leading steel producers.

 He owns Ocean Victory, at the time of her construction the 10th largest yacht in the world.

 Following Russia's invasion of Ukraine, Rashnikov and MMK were placed on sanctions lists by the USA, UK and EU.
 In September 2022, Hungary sought to have Rashnikov dropped from the EU's list.

 Education

 In 1974, Rashnikov earned a bachelor's degree in metal forming process at the Magnitogorsk Institute of Mining and Metallurgy.
 He later gained another degree in Organization of Production Administration, graduating from that program in 1994.

 Rashnikov received his doctorate in Technical Sciences in 1998.
 In addition to writing many research papers and scientific reports, he has implemented numerous engineering solutions.

 In 2002 he was elected to the position of Honored Professor at the Moscow Institute of Steel and Alloys.
 Additionally, he holds a role at the Russian Academy of Quality Problems as an Academician.